Jatiya Sangsad

-The leader of the party (or alliance of parties) holding the majority of seats becomes the Prime Minister of Bangladesh, and so the head of the government.
+The leader of the party, or coalition of parties, holding a majority of seats in Parliament becomes the Prime Minister of Bangladesh and thus serves as the head of the government.
 The President of Bangladesh, the ceremonial head of state, is chosen by Parliament.
-Since the December 2008 national election, the current majority party is the Awami League led by Sheikh Hasina.
+Since the 2008 parliamentary election, the majority party has been the Awami League, led by Prime Minister Sheikh Hasina.
+On 6 August 2024, President Mohammed Shahabuddin dissolved parliament after the resignation of Sheikh Hasina and ordered to form an interim government.

+There are ongoing discussions over the establishment of a bicameral legislature for Bangladesh as a part of the broader reforms carried out by the incumbent interim government.
+As of 2 August 2025, consensus among political parties have been reached to establish bicameralism, which may reflect in the upcoming Sangsad.

 Etymology

 The Constitution of Bangladesh designates the official name of the legislature Jatiya Sangsad (জাতীয় সংসদ) in Bengali and House of the Nation in English.
 The term Sangsad ([ˈʃɔŋʃɔd̪]), a Bengali word for "Parliament", derives from the Sanskrit word saṃsada (lit. 'gathering' or 'assembly').
 The Bengali word Jatiya means National, hence, the name Jatiya Sangsad translates to National Parliament.
-The legislature is commonly known as Parliament and often referred to simply as the Sangsad or JS'.
+The legislature is commonly known as Parliament and often referred to simply as the Sangsad or JS.

-The term "Member of Parliament" (সংসদ সদস্য) refers to both the 300 elected members and the 50 nominated women members of the Sangsad.
-The title is almost always shortened to the initialism "MP" and often referred to simply as the Sānsad in Bengali.
+The term "member of Parliament" (সংসদ সদস্য) refers to both the 300 elected members and the 50 nominated women members of the Sangsad.
+The title is almost always shortened to the initialism "MP" and often referred to simply as the Sāṅsôd in Bengali.
 Members of Parliament are entitled to use the prefix "The Honourable" (মাননীয়).

 History

 The Constituent Assembly of Bangladesh was established on 10 April 1972 after the Bangladesh Liberation War to prepare a democratic constitution and served as its first parliament as an independent nation.
 The assembly approved the constitution on 4 November 1972, and it took effect on 16 December and the Constituent Assembly became the Provisional Parliament of Bangladesh until the first elections under the new constitution took place in 1973.

-Until 10 July 1981 the Constituent Assembly, and the first and second parliaments held their sittings in the building that now houses the Prime Minister's Office and which is often referred as the old Sangsad Bhaban (old Parliament House).
+Until 10 July 1981, the Constituent Assembly, along with the first and second parliaments, held their sittings in the building that now houses the Prime Minister's Office, commonly referred to as the old Sangsad Bhaban (Parliament House).
 The opening ceremony of the present Parliament House was performed on 15 February 1982.
 The last session of the second parliament was held in the new house on 15 February 1982.